Difference Between Almond Flour and Ground Almonds

 What are Ground Almonds?

 Since the 13th century, it has been used in various bakeries for baking.
-Homemade almond meal is produced through ground whole nuts, whereas commercial almond meal is produced through remaining grains when residues of almond oil is used to produce almond essence.
+Homemade almond meal is produced through ground whole nuts, whereas commercial almond meal is produced through remaining grains when residues of almond oil are used to produce almond essence.

 ground almonds